Consumer Medicine Information

 How CEPROTIN is given

-How much is given:
+How much is given

 Your doctor will decide how much CEPROTIN will be given to you, which depends on your

 How it is given:

-CEPROTIN is given by injection into the vein.
+CEPROTIN is given by injection into a vein.
 Your doctor will administer it to you.

 For health professionals, details are described in the Product Information.

-If you are given too much:
+If you are given too much (overdose)

 In case you received more CEPROTIN than recommended, please inform your doctor as

 While you are using CEPROTIN